w3f/Grants-Program/applications/solido.md

 * **Project Name:** An unified client RPC using GraphQL connectors to Rosetta APIs for Substrate and bridges
 * **Team Name:** [PAID Network](https://github.com/PAIDNetwork)
-* **Payment Address:** BTC payment address.
+* **Payment Address:** BTC payment address (3QcdnKnCAGnHRJJPQuBMmvQmJZY6GoT78C).
 We don't accept payments for the program in other currencies at this stage.

 *The above combination of your GitHub account submitting the application and payment address will be your unique identifier during the program.
 Please keep them safe.*